ggiovanii8/Case-Study-Bellabeat-Product-Analysis/README.md

 ```
 ![Total Steps by Day of the Week Visualization](https://github.com/ggiovanii8/Case-Study-Bellabeat-Product-Analysis/assets/111608192/1adc0510-6002-474a-a36c-c69334c5d5c3)

+In this visualization, a bar chart is used to display the data.
+Each bar corresponds to a day of the week, and its height represents the total number of steps recorded for that day.
+By comparing the heights of the bars, we can easily identify the days with higher or lower step counts.

+The "Total Steps by Day of the Week" visualization provides insights into the patterns of physical activity throughout the week.
+It allows us to identify which days exhibit higher levels of activity and which days may have lower activity levels.
+This information can be valuable for analyzing trends, identifying potential correlations with other factors, and making informed decisions related to physical fitness and well-being.

 ## Activity Minutes vs Calories Burned

 #### Reshaping the data for plotting.